Less than $5 6th Grade Google Apps (by price, low to high)

 By Creative Primary Literacy

-A Google Forms close reading activity with comprehension and grammar questions followed by an extension task about William Shakespeare's famous play, Macbeth.
+A Google Forms close reading activity with comprehension and grammar questions followed by an extension task about the election of Abraham Lincoln and the beginning of the American Civil War.
 The NO PREP informational text activity is ideal for distance learning and perfect for students in fifth grade or sixth grade.
-The resource, which also comes in PDF format, allows students to learn key facts about the famous play whilst working on their comprehension skills.
+The resource, which also comes in PDF format, allows students to learn key facts about the Civil War whilst working on their comprehension skills.

 Included in this resource: